Jewish Book Week is a unique nine-day literary festival in London, which explores Jewish literature, ideas and culture.

 The festival has been running since 1952 and no other Jewish cultural gathering has the pedigree of Jewish Book Week, or its track record of welcoming a galaxy of international talent to engage with Jewish ideas.
-In recent years we have welcomed speakers including Martin Amis, Hélène Cixous, Umberto Eco, Nora Ephron, Jacques Derrida, Niall Ferguson, Christopher Hitchens, Julia Kristeva, Steven Pinker, Albie Sachs, Raja Shehadeh, Zadie Smith and Cynthia Ozick.
+In recent years, festival speakers have included Martin Amis, Hélène Cixous, Umberto Eco, Nora Ephron, Jacques Derrida, Niall Ferguson, Christopher Hitchens, Julia Kristeva, Steven Pinker, Albie Sachs, Raja Shehadeh, Zadie Smith and Cynthia Ozick.

-Since 2012 Jewish Book Week has been presented at Kings Place, a new arts venue in the London regeneration area of London’s King’s Cross, in collaboration with the Kings Place Music Foundation.
+Since 2012 Jewish Book Week has been presented at Kings Place, an arts and performance venue in the regeneration area of Kings Cross, in collaboration with the Kings Place Music Foundation.
+The festival takes place in late February and early March every year.
 Tickets for the festival can be bought from the Kings Place website.